rabbitmq/rabbitmq-website/versioned_docs/version-3.13/configure.md

 RabbitMQ nodes are most commonly affected by the maximum [open file handle limit](./networking#open-file-handle-limit).
 Default limit value on most Linux distributions is usually 1024, which is very low for a messaging broker (or generally, any data service).
-See [Production Checklist](./production-checklist) for recommended values.
+See [Deployment Guidelines](./production-checklist) for recommended values.

 ### Modifying Limits